 Hi Chris, I randomly came across your post on shoes, as a co-worker and I were talking about best shoes to wear at work, where I use a sit-stand desk, mostly standing all day.
 I use a pad designed for standing at work, but I have been wearing standard shoes.
 He recommended I check out Zem, and few others, but I see there are several companies to try out from your post.
 Any particular type of shoe to recommend for someone just transitioning?
 Thanks

-Chris Mower luckily mentions...
+Chris Mower attractively mentions...

 Hey Steve, I’d start out with a pair of Altra shoes, maybe the Instinct line.
 They still have some decent padding, and make for one of the best transitioning shoes you can buy.
 (Assuming you can wear non dress shoes to work.)
 After that, maybe move into the Lem’s shoes (Primal 2).
 The Lem’s have a short height just above the ball of your foot, so they may not fit quite right, but they’re fantastic if they do.
 Another possible transition shoe would be the VivoBarefoot Primus Trail SG line.
 While they don’t have a lot of padding, they do have some decent depth in the sole, which makes it feel not quite as minimalist as others, while still being more minimalist than most.